decentralized-identity/didcomm.org/site/content/protocols/mediator-coordination/2.0/readme.md

 ## Endnotes

 ### Future Considerations
-- Should we allow listing keys by date?
-You could query keys in use by date?
+- Should we allow listing dids by date?
+You could query dids in use by date?
-- We are missing a way to check a single key (or a few keys) without doing a full list.
+- We are missing a way to check a single did (or a few dids) without doing a full list.
 - Mediation grant supports only one endpoint.
 What can be done to support multiple endpoint options i.e. http, ws, etc.
-- Requiring proof of key ownership (with a signature) would prevent an edge case where a malicious party registers a key for another party at the same mediator, and before the other party.
+- Requiring proof of did ownership (with a signature) would prevent an edge case where a malicious party registers a did for another party at the same mediator, and before the other party.
 - How do we express terms and conditions for mediation?